Facebook, Google, Microsoft use 'dark patterns' to trick people to give up data, report says

 Last month, the European Union's General Protection Privacy Regulation (or GDPR), which raises the standards and stakes of personal data privacy, went into effect.
 The Norwegian Consumer Council report says the "GDPR settings from Facebook, Google and Windows 10 provide users with granular choices regarding the collection and use of personal data."

-In a statement, Google said it has "evolved" its data controls so people can easily understand and use the available tools.
+In a statement, Google said it has "evolved" its data controls over the years so people can easily understand and use the available tools.

 "Feedback from both the research community and our users, along with extensive UI testing, helps us reflect users' privacy preferences," the search giant said.
 "For example, in the last month alone, we've made further improvements to our Ad Settings and Google Account information and controls."